denisyukphp/throttler/docs/index.md

 +-------+
 ```

-Thtottler's result depends on the chosen strategy.
+Result of Throttler depends on the chosen strategy.

 ## Available strategies